Tirtho-Ray/Car-Rental-Reservation-System-backend/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Please Open an issue or submit a pull requeSt for any changes.

 ## Acknowledgements